Terica L. Roush

 Judy is survived by her daughter, Connie Bastarache and son-in-law Ed, son Thomas E. Ballard III, grandchildren, Braxon, Braedon and Kalli Jo and great grandchildren, Logan and Whitley.

 Jewell Ballard Whitt was truly a loving and strong wife, mother and friend.
 Her belief in and love for Christ sustained her through the loss of two husbands, each of whom she cared for and protected in their final years.
 She is also predeceased by five brothers and her only sister.
 She will be missed by many.

 Funeral services will be noon, Friday, November 16, 2012, at the Broyles-Shrewsbury Funeral Home Chapel, with Rev. Fred Hodges officiating.
 Burial will follow in the Peterstown Cemetery, Giles County, Va.

-Friends may call two hours prior to the services Friday at the church.
+Friends may call one hour prior to the services at the funeral home.